iratansh/WebEdit/README.md

 # WebEdit

 ### **Overview:**
-The application is a document editing tool with a React frontend and a FastAPI backend, designed to offer a comprehensive set of features for creating and editing documents.
+The application is a single-page document editing tool with a React frontend and a FastAPI backend, designed to offer a comprehensive set of features for creating and editing documents.
 It integrates dynamic word prediction and various editing functionalities.

 ### **Frontend:**
 1. **React Application:**